Sometimes I wait a long time after finishing a book to write about it. And sometimes I close the book and immediately am aching to write all about it.

 What about other Brené Brown books?

-The good news is that Brené Brown has three other books that are on related topics.
+The good news is that Brené Brown books are plentiful.
+She has three others that are on related topics.

 She has The Gifts of Imperfection: Let Go of Who You Think You’re Supposed to Be and Embrace Who You Are which was written in 2010, Rising Strong: How the Ability to Reset Transforms the Way We Live, Love, Parent, and Lead which was published in 2015 and Braving the Wilderness: The Quest for True Belonging and the Courage to Stand Alone which Brene Brown came out with 2017.